-On this day in 1931, a swarm of grasshoppers descends on crops throughout the American heartland, devastating millions of acres.
+On July 26, 1931, a swarm of grasshoppers descends on crops throughout the American heartland, devastating millions of acres.
 Iowa, Nebraska and South Dakota, already in the midst of a bad drought, suffered tremendously from this disaster.

 Since the very beginning of agriculture, people have struggled to prevent insects from eating their crops.
 Locusts and grasshoppers, insect cousins, are among the most feared pests.
 A plague of these insects can occur when conditions cause their populations to suddenly explode.
 Usually this happens under drought or very dry conditions, since their egg pods are vulnerable to fungus in wet soil.
 When the soil is very dry, swarms can develop.